hadi77ir/timingoutmap/README.md

 # timingoutmap
-A simple implementation of timed LRU map with entries having a timeout, enabling periodical cleanups.
+A simple implementation of synchronized map with entries having a timeout, enabling periodical cleanups.

 ## Installation
 ```